I had just finished the most important elevator pitch of my life.

 Wanna see an example?
 Look at Mayweather ignoring Conor McGregor (not too good) ear cupping move.

-Note Mayweather could have done even better by smiling a bit: too stiff looks fake and would look much worse in a “real life” social setting.
+Note Mayweather could have done even better by smiling a bit: too stiff looks fake and would look much worse in a more natural setting (also note McGregor takes the final social win by turning first, getting the crowd cheering and Mayweather following suit, in a clear display of leader/follower scenario).

 Friendly “Repeat Please” Ear Cupping